sdondley/ClimateChangeChat/perl.md

             * OK, then google it
             * Or continue reading to try to gain more insight as to what the problem might be

-## Looking for something more gratifying for your thirsty curious soul?
+## Looking for something more gratifying for your thirsty, curious soul?
 * continue below

 # WTF